Google Cloud KMS provider for Nimbus JOSE

 Algorithm support

-All keys for asymmetric signing in GCP KMS are supported - with the exception of secp256k1
+All keys for asymmetric signing in GCP KMS are supported - with the exception of secp256k1, see below - as well as HMAC signing.

 - EC P256 / SHA256